by Shakespeare and the Company

-King Lear is Shakespeare’s sweeping tragedy that starts with perhaps one of the most famous scenes in English literature: an aging king tells his three daughters that he plans to split up his kingdom based on how much they each will publicly say that they love him.
+King Lear is Shakespeare’s sweeping tragedy that starts with an aging king telling his three daughters that he plans to split up his kingdom based on how much they each will publicly say that they love him.
 What follows is an epic, sometimes darkly humourous, and consistently heart-wrenching tale that poses challenging questions about the nature of love, care, family and loyalty, and the struggle to stay true to what we value and hold dear amid ever-shifting circumstances.
-Particularly coming out of this past year, in which many of us have found ourselves in caretaker/support roles for people we love often at unexpected times, we believe that this play will provide particularly rich themes and questions for us to explore as a creative ensemble, and then eventually to include our audience in through performance at the end of the Spring 2022 semester.

 Performance Dates & Times